-Master's in Environmental Law (MA-EL)
+Master of Arts in Environmental Law (MEL)

 The 30-credit Master's in Environmental Law offers both early career and experienced professionals the opportunity to develop a deep foundation in environmental law.
 With an extensive list of course offerings on environmental topics ranging from climate adaptation to natural resource management to energy regulation, the Master's curriculum prepares non-lawyers for a wide range of career opportunities in government, policy, and the private sector.